nicholasRenninger/dfasat/README.md

 ### What is this repository for? ###

 ### How do I get set up? ###

 Have libpopt installed and run make.
 Get lingeling from http://fmv.jku.at/lingeling/ and run its build.sh

+### How do I run it? ###

+Run ./dfasat --help to get help.

+Example:

+./dfasat -h 4 inputfile "./lingeling"

+runs DFASAT using an overlap-driven merge heuristic as in the Stamina paper on the input file "inputfile" and uses lingeling as a SAT solver.

+The thresholds for relevance of states and symbols can be adjusted using -t and -y.

 ### Output files ###